jeffrichardchemistry/spyn/README.md

 - PyQt5, matplotlib, pandas, scipy, numpy

-This softwares use a module of Quantum-Espresso(QE) to performe GIPAW calculations, In case of errors in installation, its possible install QE externaly, then create a simbolic link for executable pw.x with name <b>pw</b> a
+This software use a module of Quantum-Espresso(QE) to performe GIPAW calculations, In case of errors in installation, its possible install QE externaly, then create a simbolic link for executable <b>pw.x</b> with name <b>pw</b> and another simbolic link for executable <b>gipaw.x</b> with name <b>gipaw</b>, thus, its possible to use any version of QE.
+The default version of QE in spyn is 6.3.